smilofoundation/ethereum-org-website/docs/index.md

 sidebar: false
 ---

-<div class="center">Smilo is a global, open-source platform for decentralized applications.
+<div class="center">Smilo is a fork of Ethereum focused on privacy.
+Smilo is a global, open-source platform for decentralized applications.
 On Smilo, you can write code that controls digital value, runs exactly as programmed, and is accessible anywhere in the world.</div>

 <div class="intro-blocks">